-Above all, cultural competence aims to improve the quality of care and to help members recover quicker and better.
+Above all, cultural competence aims to improve the quality of care for members.
 Its broader societal purpose is to reduce or eliminate mental health disparities affecting disenfranchised groups.

 The following steps are offered to Providers as a means of becoming Culturally Competent: